 Huilo Huilo, Chile

 Huilo Huilo is a natural for outdoor enthusiasts.
 Set in the Patagonian Forest nestled on the north side of the river Puerto Fuy, it is near the “Salto de la Leona” waterfall.
 Here, you can opt for any one of 40 excursions by horseback, by bike, kayak, specialized vehicle or on foot!
 For trekkers, you have the option to enjoy hikes that offer a leisurely pace, or choose something more demanding.
 The Huilo-Huilo Reserve has multiple trails allowing through the Patagonian Forest, crystal rivers and lakes, flora and fauna, and volcanic formations at your own pace.
 At nightfall, armed with torches like the early explorers, you take a fascinating hike into a mysterious nocturnal world.
-Hike Huilo Huilo in our Chile & the Culture of the Mapuche
+Hike Huilo Huilo in our Chile’s Patagonia & Mapuche Culture

 Phobjika Valley, Bhutan